OoriData/OgbujiPT/README.md

 # OgbujiPT

-Toolkit for using self-hosted large language models, through langchain & other means
+Toolkit for using self-hosted large language models, but also with support for e.g. ChatGPT.

-Includes demos with chat-your-documents and AGI/AutoGPT/privateGPT-style capabilities.
+Includes demos with chat-your-documents and AGI/AutoGPT/privateGPT-style capabilities, via streamlit, Discord, command line, etc.

-The main, tested front-end is langchain, but this can be used in a very shallow way to interact with LLMs (see, e.g. the `alpaca_simple_fix_xml.py` demo where really only 3 lines are langchain-specific).
+There are some helper functions for common LLM tasks, such as those provided by projects such as langchain, but not yet as extensive.
+The OgbujiPT versions, however, emphasize simplicity and transparency.

 Tested back ends are [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) or [text-generation-webui](https://github.com/oobabooga/text-generation-webui) (AKA Oobabooga or Ooba).
 In our own practice we use boh of these with Nvidia GPU.